Elmoumen202a/About-Me/README.md

 - 🐍 Python enthusiast, HTML & CSS aficionado
 - 🌱 Learning JavaScript, SQL, Django and Dart
+- 🎨 Crafting pixel-perfect designs with Figma
-- 💻 Love using Figma for design and Visual Studio Code for coding
+- 💻 Living the VS Code life
 - 🚀 Always excited to explore new technologies

 ## My Skills

 - **Python:** Proficient in Python programming, used for a variety of applications.
 - **Web Development:** Skilled in HTML and CSS, creating visually appealing and responsive web pages.
-- **Learning:** Currently diving into JavaScript and Dart to enhance my web development capabilities.
+- **Learning:** Currently diving into JJavaScript, SQL, Django and Dart to enhance my web development capabilities.

 ## Tools I Love